 Once inside the massive front door (guarded by family dogs who snooze in beds flanking the stone steps) there is no reception desk, just a welcoming oak-panelled hall (and afternoon tea in the drawing room), and there are no television sets or clocks in the rooms, although concessions to the 20th century have been made in the form of generous heating and plentiful hot water.

 The bedrooms are all different, furnished and decorated around a particular era, with en-suite bathrooms a feature in their own right with huge baths, wacky showers and outrageous toilets, all done in a tongue-in-cheek style, reflecting the family's eccentric history and the wonders of Victorian plumbing.

 In a charming reverse of circumstances, the family lives in the servants' wing, so guests can enjoy the magnificence of the castle to the full - it has all the original furniture and family portraits.

 The estate has wonderful walks, and pike fishing; boating and picnic lunches on the estate are available by arrangement.
 Due to the nature of the castle (and the fact that the Leslies see it as a wonderful refuge from the outside world for adults) this is not a suitable place to bring children.
 However, children are very welcome at the The Lodge (see above).

+Afternoon Tea is served in the Drawing Room of the Castle and includes such delicacies as cucumber and chive crème fraiche in brioche, crumpets, Irish Cream Liqueur macaroons and opera gateau.
 Except for Afternoon Tea at the Castle, dining options for residents of both the Lodge and the Castle are the hotel’s informal Conors Bar or Snaffles Restaurant.